 New dates and topics are released throughout the year.
 Workshop registrations are essential.

 This workshop introduces participants to principles that inform culturally safe practice, while encouraging the exploration of practical skills to enhance diversity responsive mental health practice.
 Participants are encouraged to reflect on their own cultural values, beliefs and models in delivering recovery focused interventions, and explore the relationship between policy, human rights legislation, and the manner in which we provide respectful person-centred care.

 Community Development in Mental Health Practice

-This workshop is designed to introduce mental health practitioners to community development principles and practices in mental health service delivery and recovery care.
+This workshop is designed to introduce mental health practitioners to community development principles and practices and how they apply to recovery-oriented mental health service delivery.